privdayzcom/Mini-SQL-v1.3-Single-File-ASPX-DB-Manager-for-SQL-Server/README.md

 ## 🚀 What is this?

-**PrivDayz Adminer** is a lightweight but surgical ASP.NET SQL Server interface designed for rapid database control, penetration testing labs, internal tools, or grey-area dashboards.
+**PrivDayz Adminer** is a lightweight but surgical ASP.NET SQL Server interface designed for rapid database control.

 This script gives you full control over your SQL Server instance through: